 - Printables – Printables are a powerful teaching tool.
 With printables, kids can practice what they’ve learned about time, such as matching times to clock faces.

-- Apps & Online Games – There are many apps and online games that can be useful for teaching time.
-These programs allow kids to practice time in a fun way so that they are excited to learn.
+- Apps & Online Games – Many apps and online games can be helpful in teaching time.
+These programs allow kids to practice time in a fun way, which makes them excited to learn.

 - Blocks & Legos – Matching written time with clock faces is one way for kids to practice this critical skill.
 You can use blocks or legos with the time written or taped to it, giving kids a hands-on way to match time!